gbtami/pychess-variants/static/docs/faq.md

 <details><summary>What is Liantichess?</summary>

-Liantichess is a website dedicated to to play antichess and antichess960 and interesting chess variants (both regional and more modern chess variants).
+Liantichess is a website dedicated to to play antichess and antichess960.
 Derived From Pychess and Credits to Gbtami .</details>

 <details><summary>Why is it called Liantichess?</summary>